This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 Don’t expect 100% perfection across the board, in fact if there is no criticism at all this could be a red flag, but looking at how criticism is dealt with by the broker will tell you as much about their service as excellent feedback.

-Find out which lenders they work with
+Find out about the range of lenders they work with

 The whole point of working with a broker is to get access to as many development finance lenders as possible and to benefit from a great service.
 If a broker is tied to only a few lenders, this will narrow your borrowing options.

-How long have they being in operation?
+Look at how long they have been in operation?

 Experience in the marketplace can make a real difference to the service you receive.
 As with any industry, the longer a business has been in operation the greater the stability of the firm.
 The amount of knowledge the employees have should be greater and the more established the firm’s relationships with lenders should be.